 Division Management Team

 The company’s divisions are managed by our knowledgeable and highly experienced team members including:

 Manager, Fleet Services

-With 35 years of experience in the automotive/heavy truck trade, and a Ford Master Technician license in 310T and 310s, Bob brings a wealth of knowledge to the management of Steed and Evans’ Fleet Services division.
+With 40 years of experience in the automotive/heavy truck trade, a Ford Master Technician and licensed in 310T and 310S, Bob brings a wealth of knowledge to the management of Steed and Evans’ Fleet Services Division.

-Bob is responsible for all fleet operations including creating and scheduling preventative maintenance programs for equipment, welding and fabrication, equipment fuelling, fuel delivery to job sites, cost tracking, coordinating service and repairs with all divisions, ensuring our annual equipment safety inspections comply with MTO regulations, assembling and designing new snowplough, salter/sand/dump trucks to meet SPIF regulations, as well as purchasing heavy trucks, equipment, ploughs and salters.
+Bob is responsible for all fleet operations including creating and scheduling preventative maintenance programs for equipment, welding and fabrication, equipment fueling, fuel delivery to job sites, cost tracking, coordinating service and repairs with all divisions, ensuring our annual safety inspections comply with MTO regulations, assembling and designing new snow plough, salter/sand/dump trucks to meet SPIF regulations, as well as purchasing heavy trucks, equipment, ploughs, and salters.

 Manager, Niagara Region Construction

-Bob is a past President of the Heavy Construction Association of the Region of Niagara and sits on the Best Practices Committee for the Ontario Regional Common Ground Alliance.
+Bob is a past President of the Heavy Construction Association of the Region of Niagara and has sat on the Best Practices Committee for the Ontario Regional Common Ground Alliance.